 We are a clinical stage biopharmaceutical company with a limited operating history.
 For the last several years, we have focused our efforts primarily on developing AXS-02 and AXS-05, with the goal of achieving regulatory approval.
 Since inception, we have incurred significant operating losses.
-Our net losses were \$19.9 million and \$12.2 million for the nine months ended September 30, 2016 and the year ended December 31, 2015, respectively.
-As of September 30, 2016, we had an accumulated deficit of \$40.3 million.
+Our net losses were \$8.0 million and \$27.2 million for the three months ended March 31, 2017 and the year ended December 31, 2016, respectively.
+As of March 31, 2017, we had an accumulated deficit of \$55.6 million.
 To date, we have not received regulatory approvals for any of our product candidates or generated any revenue from the sale of products, and we do not expect to generate any revenue in the foreseeable future.
 We expect to continue to incur substantial and increasing expenses and operating losses over the next several years, as we continue to develop AXS-02, AXS-05, and our other current and future product candidates.
-In addition, we expect to incur significant sales, marketing, and manufacturing expenses related to the commercialization of AXS-02, AXS-05, and our other current and future product candidates, if they are approved by the U.S. Food and Drug Administration, or FDA.
+In addition, we expect to incur significant sales, if they are approved by the U.S. Food and Drug Administration, or FDA.
 As a result, we expect to continue to incur significant losses for the foreseeable future.
 We anticipate that our expenses will increase substantially as we:

-- conduct our Phase 3 clinical trial with AXS-02 for the treatment of pain associated with complex regional pain syndrome, or CRPS; - conduct our Phase 3 clinical trial with AXS-02 for the treatment of pain associated with knee osteoarthritis, or OA, associated with bone marrow lesions, or BMLs; - conduct our Phase 3 clinical trial with AXS-05 for the treatment of treatment resistant depression, or TRD; - initiate and enroll patients in our Phase 3 clinical trials in other indications for AXS-02 and for AXS-05; - in-license or acquire additional product candidates; - conduct late-stage clinical trials for any product candidates that successfully complete early-stage clinical trials; - seek regulatory approval for any product candidates that successfully complete late-stage clinical trials; - conduct additional non-clinical studies with any product candidates;
+- conduct our Phase 3 clinical trials with AXS-02 for the treatment of pain associated with complex regional pain syndrome, or CRPS; - Conduct our Phase 3 clinical trials with AXS-02 for the treatment of pain associated with knee osteoarthritis, or OA, associated with bone marrow lesions, or BMLs; - conduct our Phase 3 clinical trials with AXS-05 for the treatment of treatment resistant depression, or TRD; - initiate and enroll patients in our Phase 3 clinical trials in other indications for AXS-02 and for AXS-05; - in-license or acquire additional product candidates; - conduct late-stage clinical trials for any product candidates that successfully complete early-stage clinical trials; - seek regulatory approval for any product candidates that successfully complete late-stage clinical trials; - conduct additional non-clinical studies with any product candidates;

-- conduct preclinical studies with AXS-06 or any additional product candidates; - increase manufacturing batch sizes of AXS-02 and AXS-05 to satisfy FDA requirements for a marketing application submission; - establish a sales, marketing, and distribution infrastructure, and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval and that we choose not to license to a third party; - require larger quantities of product; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical, quality control, and scientific personnel; and - add operational, financial, and management information systems and personnel, including personnel to support our product candidate development and planned future commercialization efforts.
+- □ conduct preclinical studies with AXS-06 or any additional product candidates; - increase manufacturing batch sizes of AXS-02 and AXS-05 to satisfy FDA requirements for a marketing application submission; - establish a sales, marketing, and distribution infrastructure, and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval and that we choose not to license to a third party; - require larger quantities of product; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical, quality control, and scientific personnel; and - add operational, financial, and management information systems and personnel, including personnel to support our product candidate development and planned future commercialization efforts.

 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
 We do not expect to generate significant revenue unless and until we are able to obtain marketing approval for and successfully commercialize one or more of our product candidates.
-This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, discovering additional product candidates, potentially entering into collaboration and license agreements, obtaining regulatory approval for product candidates and manufacturing, marketing, and selling any products for which we may obtain regulatory approval, achieving market acceptance of our products, satisfying any post-marketing requirements, maintaining appropriate distribution, setting prices, and obtaining reimbursement for our products from private insurance or government payors.
+This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, discovering additional product candidates, potentially entering into collaboration and license agreements, obtaining regulatory approval for product candidates and manufacturing, marketing, and selling any post-marketing requirements, maintaining appropriate distribution, setting prices, and obtaining reimbursement for our products from private insurance or government payors.
 We are only in the preliminary stages of some of these activities.
 We may never succeed in these activities and, even if we do, may never achieve profitability.